tolarewaju3/codelikethewind/5g-streaming/README.md

 LIMIT
   10
 ```
-**Click play on the bottom right.** Click the visualization button on the bottom left and select the bar chart.

-**Save the question.** Name it “Calls by Location” and add it to our dashboard.
+**Click play on the bottom right.** Hit the visualization button on the bottom left and select the bar chart. **Save the question.** Name it “Calls by Location” and add it to our dashboard.
 Hit Save.

 **Finally, we'll display a pie chart of the calls by network type.** Use the steps above and the query below.